15ML/gdpr-obfuscator-/README.md

 ## Features
 - **Multi-format Support**: Processes files in CSV, JSON, and Parquet formats.
-- **Data immutability**: The process of data transformations in this application does not mutate the original data sets.
+- **Data Immutability**: The process of data transformations in this application does not mutate the original datasets.
 - **AWS Integration**: Reads files directly from S3 buckets and produces results compatible for S3 write operations.
-- **Customizable**: Specify the fields to obfuscate sensitive data strings using input parameters.
+- **Customizable**: Specify sensitive data fields to obfuscate using input parameters.
 - **Robust Testing**: Comprehensive unit and integration tests using `pytest`.

 ---